-- Because of our treatment success with lead and copper the District is required to test for these elements every three years and these results are from the latest set of samples taken as indicated in the date in the table. - Chloroform occurs naturally here on Cape Cod.
-Future studies by DEP are planned to determine the reasons for this. - Sodium can occur naturally and can also be attributed to road runoff. - The aesthetic limits for iron and manganese are .3 ppm and .05 ppm respectively. - \ Data present is from the most recent testing done in accordance with regulations.
-Most of the data in this table is from this reporting year, - however monitoring for some contaminants is less than once a year.
-The last dates these contaminants were tested for are in the table.
+- 1 Chloroform occurs naturally here on Cape Cod.
+Future studies by DEP are planned to determine the reasons for this. - 2 Sodium can occur naturally and can also be attributed to road runoff. - 3 The aesthetic limits for iron and manganese are .3 ppm and .05 ppm respectively.